Chris Bell (American musician): Solo work

 In 2009, I Am the Cosmos was re-released in as a deluxe two-CD version by Rhino Handmade with lengthy liner notes, alternate versions, and additional tracks.

+Personal life

+Bell was an amateur photographer in his earlier career, especially in the late 1960s.
+He has been described as 'quite accomplished', and made his own prints in the style of Jimi Hendrix album covers.

+According to Rob Jovanovic, Bell struggled throughout his life with repressed sexual attraction to other men and internalized homophobia.
+In later life he turned to born-again Christianity in an attempt to deal with his difficult relationship with his own sexuality, his friends reporting he was "determined not to be gay".

+Bell dealt with suicidal ideation and suicidal tendencies at times during his life, expressing in the song "Better Save Yourself" that he had attempted suicide twice.

 Death

-Bell died on December 27, 1978, when he lost control of his Triumph TR7 sports car, sometime after 1:00 a.m.
-He was on his way home from a band rehearsal.
-The car struck a wooden light pole on the side of the road.
+On December 27, 1978, sometime after 1:00 a.m., Bell was on his way home from a band rehearsal when he lost control of his Triumph TR7 sports car and struck a wooden light pole on the side of the road.
 The pole fell and killed him instantly.
 He was 27.
-His funeral was held the next day, December 28, the birthday of former bandmate Alex Chilton.
+His funeral was held the next day.

+Chris Bell is buried at Memphis Funeral Home and Memorial Gardens in Bartlett, Tennessee.

 Influence

 Bell's music and that of Big Star became popular with alternative rock musicians in the 1980s through word of mouth.
 Eventually, well-known artists including R.E.M., Ian Moore, Teenage Fanclub, and The Replacements began touting the recordings of Big Star as significant works.
 This Mortal Coil, which had earlier recorded versions of post-Chris Bell Big Star songs, recorded versions of "I Am the Cosmos" and "You and Your Sister" on their 1991 album Blood.
 In 1992, The Posies released a 7" single featuring "Feel"/"I Am the Cosmos" on Pop Llama.

 Big Star's pop song "In the Street", which had featured the tight harmonies of Bell and Chilton, was chosen as a representative song of the 1970s decade by the producers of the television show That '70s Show in 1998; though the Big Star recording of the song was never featured, two different covers of the song were used over the series' run as the theme song to the opening credits.
 The second, recorded by Cheap Trick in 1999, with revised lyrics, was also included on That '70s Show Presents That '70s Album: Rockin'.

 Later, Bell's song "Speed of Sound" appeared on the Flaming Lips album Late Night Tales: The Flaming Lips.
 Bell's version of "Speed of Sound" is heard over the opening credits to the film Nick and Norah's Infinite Playlist.
 Beck covers "I Am the Cosmos" in concert.
 Bell's song "There Was a Light" was used in the soundtrack to the Patriot (TV series) 2018 episode "Loaded."